royal450/Chanall_Cat/replit.md

   - Fixed install button positioned at top-right of dashboard
   - Never show again option added to PWA popup
   - Daily popup tracking prevents multiple popups on same day
+  - Install buttons positioned at Digital Marketplace heading and footer only
+  - Profile icon positioned below status bar to avoid UI conflicts
 - Converting from Course Market to Channel Market theme throughout the application
 - Adapting all course-related terminology to channel marketplace terminology